KAGR Master Client Agreement

 - Client shall not, and shall not allow any Authorized User or third party who gains access to the Platform with Client’s authorization or due to Client’s failure to use reasonable security precautions to: (i) use the Platform for storage, possession, or transmission of any information, the possession, creation or transmission of which violates any state, local, federal, or international law; (ii) transmit Client Data using the Platform that infringes upon or misappropriates the intellectual property or privacy rights of any third party; (iii) perform any load testing of the Platform or attempt to probe, scan or test the vulnerability of the Platform without proper authorization; or (iv) log into a server or account that Client is not authorized to access.

 - Client is responsible for all activity occurring under Authorized User accounts and for each Authorized User’s compliance with all terms and conditions of the Agreement.
 Client is also responsible for the use of the Platform by any person who gains access to Client Data or the Platform as a result of Client’s failure to use reasonable security precautions, even if the use was not authorized by Client.
+If Client accesses and/or uses data from third-party data sources as part of the Platform, Client is responsible for its, and its Authorized Users’, compliance with all terms and conditions provided by the third-party data provider with respect to the access and use of such third-party data.

 - A portion of the Software may contain or consist of open source software, which Client may use under the terms and conditions of the specific license under which the open source software is distributed.